trilinos/Trilinos/packages/trilinoscouplings/README.md

 # TrilinosCouplings Package

-TrilinosCouplings is a meta-package, in the sense that its purpose is to resolve compile-time circular dependencies.
-Thus, each source file belongs to another Trilinos package, and is governed by that particular package's copyright agreement.
+TrilinosCouplings is a meta-package of other Trilinos packages, in the sense that its purpose is to resolve compile-time circular dependencies between Trilinos packages.
+Thus is part of the infrastructure/coupling provided by Trilinos and falls under the Trilinos copyright and license.

 ## Copyright and License